Photos by Kindra Clineff

 Valley View Farm valleyviewcheese.com

-Jennifer Taillon is a freelance writer, graphic designer, and lover of nearly any kind of cheese.
-Jen can be reached at email@example.com, and found on Facebook and Twitter as @gingerandjam.
+Jennifer Taillon is a Boston-based writer, graphic designer, and lover of nearly everything baked or made with whiskey.
+She is the author of gingerandjam.com, a food and lifestyle blog about all things delicious.
+Contact her at firstname.lastname@example.org, and follow her on Facebook and Twitter @gingerandjam.